Matthias Vanden Gheyn: Biography

-Matthias Vanden Gheyn was born in Tienen, Austrian Netherlands (now Belgium) into a celebrated family of Flemish bell founders, which in the context of bellfounding, first appeared in Mechelen in 1506, and continued into the 19th century and beyond through the foundry activities of the VanAerschodt and Sergeys families.
-He was the oldest son of André-FrançoisII Van denGheyn, the head of the family foundry at the time.
-In 1725, André-FrançoisII was commissioned by the city council of Leuven to cast a new city carillon to be installed in St. Peter's Church.
+Matthias Vanden Gheyn was born in Tienen, Austrian Netherlands (now Belgium) into a celebrated family of Flemish bell founders, which in the context of bellfounding, first appeared in Mechelen in 1506, and continued into the 19th century and beyond through the foundry activities of the Van Aerschodt and Sergeys families.
+He was the oldest son of André-François II Van den Gheyn, the head of the family foundry at the time.
+In 1725, André-François II was commissioned by the city council of Leuven to cast a new city carillon to be installed in St. Peter's Church.
 He cast the small bells in Tienen and moved to Leuven in 1727 to cast the three largest bells there.
 The carillon was completed in 1728.

 André-François II died in 1731, and his brother came to Leuven to take over the family foundry.
 As early as 1732, Matthias began helping his uncle with bell founding.
 In 1738, the pair cast the bells for the carillon of Nijmegen and earlier the carillon for Veere in 1734/35.
 It was likely that Matthias was intended to succeed his father as the family bell founder; however, in 1739, he chose to pursue a career in music, leaving the succession of the family business to his younger brother, Andreas Jozef.

 Vanden Gheyn's musical talents were clear from an early age.
-At 14, he taught Mattheus vanFrachem, the son of the sexton of Steenokkerzeel, to play the carillon.
+At 14, he taught Mattheus van Frachem, the son of the sexton of Steenokkerzeel, to play the carillon.
 He likely received his first formal musical education from Abbé Dieudonné Raick, then organist at St. Peter's Church.
 He replaced his teacher in that post in 1741 at just 20 years old.

 Four years later, in June 1745, Karel Peeters, who as Leuven's city carillonist played the St. Peter's Church carillon, died.
 The city council appealed via the Gazette van Antwerpen for all interested parties to present themselves for the vacant position.
-On 1July, VandenGheyn and four other applicants met before a jury of prominent musicians and scholars.
+On 1 July, Vanden Gheyn and four other applicants met before a jury of prominent musicians and scholars.
 The jury selected a set of works to be performed on the carillon and judged each of the performances in a blind audition.
-VandenGheyn was last to perform, facing against two organists from Leuven, a carillonist from Soignies, and a carillonist from Dendermonde.
-The jury stated that VandenGheyn "had excelled considerably above the others."
+Vanden Gheyn was last to perform, facing against two organists from Leuven, a carillonist from Soignies, and a carillonist from Dendermonde.
+The jury stated that Vanden Gheyn "had excelled considerably above the others."
 He was declared the victor and new Leuven city carillonist in front of the a crowd assembled in the Grand-Market Square and in the surrounding streets, the entire magistrate of the city gathered in an official session, and several famous musicians of the time.
 He was 24 years old.
 He remained in Leuven in charge of the organ and carillon until his death 40 years later.